 What security features does Databricks Runtime offer?

-Databricks Enterprise Security (DBES) provides data encryption, fine-grained access control, and compliance features such as HIPAA and SOC2.
+Databricks Runtime benefits from the comprehensive security features of the Databricks Lakehouse Platform, including Unity Catalog, which provides data encryption, fine-grained access control, auditing, and compliance with standards such as HIPAA and SOC2.

 How often are new Databricks Runtime versions released?